moleculerjs/site/source/docs/moleculer-web.md

             path: "/api",

             whitelist: [
-                // Access to any actions in 'posts' service "posts.*",
+                // Access any actions in 'posts' service "posts.*",
-                // Access to call only the `users.list` action "users.list",
+                // Access call only the `users.list` action "users.list",
-                // Access to any actions in 'math' service /^math\.\w+$/
+                // Access any actions in 'math' service /^math\.\w+$/
             ]
         }]